 On October 5, 2020, the Company entered into a Master Services Agreement with a third-party product manufacturer to perform biologic development and manufacturing services on behalf of the Company.
-Associated with this, the Company has subsequently signed five Statements of Work for the research and development of products for use in clinical trials.
-The Company's commitments in relation to these Statements of Work and any related Change Orders totaled approximately \$13.0 million.
-There was no outstanding liability with this third-party product manufacturer as of December 31, 2020.
+Associated with this, the Company has subsequently signed five Statements of Work ("SOWs") for the research and development of products for use in clinical trials.
+The Company's commitments in relation to these SOWs and any related Change Orders totaled approximately \$15.6 million.